FrankAst/To-do-app/README.md

  $ java -jar appens-0.0.1-SNAPSHOT.jar

-Regarding the front end, Its not finished and to "run" it its necessary to execute
+Regarding the front end, Its not finished and to "run" it its necessary to execute:

  $ ng serve

 on the folder, and then once compiled, typing localhost:4200 in the browser.